Rexxyqt/POS-AND-INVENTORY-MANAGEMENT-SYSTEM./README.md

 ## Project Description (Prototype Only)

-This project is a **sample prototype** of a POS and Inventory Management System designed for RJ Hardware and Electronics.
+This project is a **sample prototype** of a POS and Inventory Management System..
 It serves as a demonstration of how a Java Swing and MySQL-based application can handle retail operations.

 **Note:** This is an academic/demonstration project and is not intended for use in an actual production environment.